snowmass-compf2-accbeammodel/snowmass-compf2-accbeammodel.github.io/_sources/introduction/topics.rst.txt

 Topics
 ======

+If you would like to propose changes, additions or comments, please send an e-mail to <mailto:AccBeamModelSnowmass21@lbl.gov>.

-As interest group in the `Theoretical Calculations and Simulation (CompF2) <https://snowmass21.org/computational/simulations>`_ topical group in the `Computational Frontier <https://snowmass21.org/computational/start>`_ our topics of interest include:
+As the *Accelerator & beam physics modeling* interest group in the `Theoretical Calculations and Simulation (CompF2) <https://snowmass21.org/computational/simulations>`_ topical group in the `Computational Frontier <https://snowmass21.org/computational/start>`_ our topics of interest include:

 * **Modeling of**